gtsop/babel-jest-boost/README.md

 3. Re-iterate until your tests are green again.

-## 3. (optional) Refactor
+## 4. Done

-Now that you've blocked some files from this plugin and your tests are green again, you have some candidates for refactoring.
-These files most likely have huge import lists, much mocking or implicit depdencies you did not realize.
-Performance aside, you will benefit from figuring out exactly what causes the problem and refactor the code to fix the issue
+Once your tests are green again you are done.
+You can now keep running your tests are usual without having to clear your cache.

 # Plugin options